 Many franchise agreements promise a right to renew.
 Lots of franchisee owners think that this means they can simply invoke that right and carry on with their business, the same as before.

 Unfortunately, the right to renew a franchise agreement is often littered with conditions.
 Many of them can be quite onerous.
 Some common conditions for a renewal include:

 - Agreeing to even stricter terms in the franchise agreements that the franchisor claims are “then-current” – or added since the original agreement was signed

 - Fixing things that the franchisor claims are breaching the franchise agreement

 These additional terms and conditions can drastically undermine a franchisee's right to renew the agreement.
 They can even turn a good business opportunity into a very risky one.

 Franchise Litigation Lawyers at the Katz Law Group

 Opening and operating a franchise business can be a tricky endeavor.
 There is a power imbalance between franchisees and franchisors, with the big companies carrying most of the leverage.

 However, franchisees do have some rights, and can negotiate to secure others.
-The franchise litigation lawyers at the Katz Law Group have over 35 years of experience helping franchisees fight for more and invoke those that they already have.
+The franchise litigation lawyers at the Katz Law Group have nearly 40 years of experience helping franchisees fight for more and invoke those that they already have.
 Contact them online or call their law office at (508) 480-8202